^

 Direct vasodilators

-These drugs (including minoxidil and hydralazine) have an effect directly on the vessels, regardless of the autonomic nervous system.
-Minoxidil is more effective than hydralazine, but it has more side effects, including sodium and water retention, as well as hypertrichosis, which is especially worrisome for women.
-Minoxidil should be a reserve agent for severe, refractory to the treatment of hypertension.
-Hydralazine is prescribed during pregnancy (including pre-eclampsia) and as an additional antihypertensive agent.
-Long-term use of high doses of hydralazine (> 300 mg / day) is associated with the development of the syndrome of drug lupus, which disappears after discontinuation of the drug.
+These drugs (including minoxidil and hydralazine) act directly on the vessels, independent of the autonomic nervous system.
+Minoxidil is more effective than hydralazine, but has more side effects, including sodium and water retention, and hypertrichosis, which is especially bothersome to women.
+Minoxidil should be a reserve drug for severe, treatment-refractory hypertension.
+Hydralazine is prescribed during pregnancy (including preeclampsia) and as an additional antihypertensive agent.
+Long-term use of high doses of hydralazine (> 300 mg/day) is associated with the development of drug-induced lupus syndrome, which disappears after discontinuation of the drug.

 Direct vasodilators prescribed for arterial hypertension